pvcraven/web-development-class/source/06_server_management/06_aws_software_setup/aws_software_setup.rst

     # vim: syntax=apache ts=4 sw=4 sts=4 sr noet

-To exit the editor hit "ctrl-x".
+To exit the nano editor hit "ctrl-x".
 Then after that, it will ask if you want to save the file.
 Hit "y" for yes.
 Then it will ask you what file name.
 Hit the "enter" key to just accept the same file name that you loaded.

+To exit vim, type escape, followed by two upper case ``Z``'s to save and exit.
+(Or type ``:wq``)

 Restart the Web Server
 ----------------------